Greenishgray-lifesupport504/MUI-Accelerator-Table-Englishizer/README.md

 # MATE (MUI Accelerator Table Englishizer)

-### Enables English keyboard shortcuts for Explorer, Notepad and Wordpad on Windows 10 and 11 for non-English users.
+### Enables English keyboard shortcuts for Explorer, Notepad and Wordpad on Windows 10 and 11 for non-English Windows users.

 ------------------